 How to Assemble and Steam Tamales

-- In the center of each corn husk, place 1 tablespoon of masa dough.
+- In the center of each corn husk, place 1 tablespoon of the masa dough.

-- Spread dough within ½ inch of edge of corn husk.
+- Spread dough within ½ inch of the edge of the corn husk.

-- Place 2 tablespoons of meat mixture on dough, spreading evenly.
+- Place 2 tablespoons of meat mixture on the dough, spreading evenly.

 - Spoon in any other filling additions, like cheese or beans.

-- Fold short ends of husk to center.
+- Fold the short ends of the husk to the center.

-- Fold one long side of husk to center, enclosing filling completely; roll up from the same side.
+- Fold one long side of the husk to the center, enclosing the filling completely; roll up from the same side.

-- Tie the tamale with string or narrow strip of softened corn husk.
+- Tie the tamale with string or narrow strip of the softened corn husk.

 - Place the tamales into a steamer on folded end.
 Arrange them so they'll remain as upright as possible.

-- Add just enough water to keep tamales above water.
+- Add just enough water to keep the tamales above the water.

-- Cover and steam 60-90 minutes or until tamale dough pulls away from husk; add more water as needed.
+- Cover and steam 60-90 minutes or until the tamale dough pulls away from the husk; add more water as needed.